alexandersandberg/alexandersandberg.com/Content/now.md

 layout: page
 description: What I’m up to right now.
 publishedAt: 2018-11-14
-updatedAt: 2024-09-23
+updatedAt: 2025-02-14
 ---

-## Balance 2.0
+## Balance 2

 I’m making good progress on the complete redesign and rewrite of Balance.
-I might start sharing some more detailed progress updates publicly soon.

-## Phasing out social media

-I’ve felt distracted by social media lately.
-I want to figure out a way to move all my online interactions to email (because I love email).
-I’m just not sure yet how to do this without losing the ability to meet new people online.

-Part of this is also because I want to distance myself from Twitter (no, I will not refer to it as “X”) as I do not support what it has become.

-At the same time, I want to keep the ability to share small life and project updates publicly somewhere, something I now use Twitter for. ~~Maybe I can add an update feed to this website instead?~~ I have now started posting things in my new [/notes feed](/notes/).
-Will see how I like it.

-## Swift.org redesign

-The Swift Website Workgroup that I’m a member of have started reworking the Swift.org website, and I spend a few hours a week on this.
-It’s a big project that will take a while, but I’m very excited about it!

-## Composer iOS

-After a successful launch of [Composer for iOS](https://www.composer.trade/ios), we’re hard at work improving the app and adding more features.
+I have started sharing some previews in my [/notes feed](/notes/).

 ## Increasing indie MRR

 As part of [my strive for freedom and independence](/someday/), I want to someday have _the option_ of making my indie apps my full-time job.
 I’m currently ~10% of the way there in terms of MRR.

+## Getting married

+I got engaged to the love of my life at the end of last year, and this summer we’re getting married!
+I’ve quickly learned how much there is to do for the wedding, but it’s also really exciting!

 ## Planning to move somewhere else

-We like it where my girlfriend and I live now, but it’s not the place we eventually want to settle down at.
-We would like to figure this out in the next few years though, and have started planning for that.
+We like it where we live now, but it’s not the place we eventually want to settle down at.
+In the next few years, we would like to figure out where that is, and have started planning for that.

 ## Spending less time in front of the computer